Jeff Smith (hedge fund manager)

 Jeffrey Chad Smith or Jeff Smith, (born 1972 or 1973) is an American hedge fund manager who has headed Starboard Value since April 2011.

-In 2014, William Cohan of Fortune called Smith "[t]he most feared man in corporate America."

 Early life and education

 Smith grew up in Great Neck, Long Island.
 His mother was a real estate broker, and his father founded the Fresh Juice Company.
 In 1994, Smith received a degree in economics from the Wharton School at the University of Pennsylvania.

 Career

 Smith began his career in the mergers and acquisitions department at Société Générale.
 From August 1994 to February 1996, he worked as a financial analyst in the mergers and acquisitions department at LSG Advisors.
 He was vice president of strategic development and investor relations at Fresh Juice from February 1996 to January 1998, becoming its director in April 1996.

 After Fresh Juice was sold in 1998, Smith moved to Ramius Capital, a hedge fund and private equity firm founded by Peter A. Cohen.
 Smith served as a partner and managing director at Ramius.
 In 2002, he and a colleague, Mark Mitchell, launched the Starboard Value investment strategy at Ramius.
 Smith became executive managing director of Cowen Group in January 2004.
-Peter Hart joined the Starboard Value division in 2005.
-In 2008, Ramius merged with Cowen Group.
+Peter Feld joined the Starboard Value division in 2005.
+In 2009, Ramius merged with Cowen Group.